nxadm/rakudo-pkg/README.md

 ## Relocatable Builds

-Relocatable builds can be uncompressed and used right away, e.g. in your home directory. `rakudo-pkg` releases can be downloaded from the [the Github tab](https://github.com/nxadm/rakudo-pkg/releases) and, as a backup from
+Relocatable builds can be uncompressed and used right away, e.g. in your home directory. `rakudo-pkg` "\*.tar.gz" releases can be downloaded from the [the Github tab](https://github.com/nxadm/rakudo-pkg/releases) and, as a backup from
 [the Bintray repo](https://dl.bintray.com/nxadm/rakudo-pkg-relocatable/).